Adaptive Group Testing Algorithms to Estimate the Number of Defectives: Introduction

 \subsection{Previous and New Results}

-Let $X$ be a set of $n$ items with a set defective items $I$.
-Estimating the number of defective items $|I|=d$ up to a multiplicative factor of $1\pm \epsilon$ is studied in~\cite{ChengX14,DamaschkeM10,DamaschkeM10b,FalahatgarJOPS16,RonT14}.
-The best algorithm is the algorithm of Falhatgar et al.~\cite{FalahatgarJOPS16}.
-Falhatgar et al. gave a randomized algorithm that asks $2\log\log d+O((1/\epsilon^2)\log(1/\delta))$ {\it expected number of queries} and with probability at least $1-\delta$ returns an estimation of $d$ up to a multiplicative factor of $1\pm \epsilon$.
-They also prove the lower bound $(1-\delta)\log \log d$.
-We show that by some modifications of their algorithm one can get the same result with $(1-\delta)\log\log d+O((1/\epsilon^2)\log(1/\delta))$ expected number of queries.
-We then give the lower $(1-\delta)\log \log d+(1/\epsilon)\log(1/\delta)$ for the number of queries.
-This shows that for constant $\epsilon$, our algorithm is optimal.
+Let $X$ be a set of $n$ items with a subset of defective items $I$.
+Estimating the number of defective items, $|I|=d$, up to a multiplicative factor of $1\pm \epsilon$ has been studied in~\cite{ChengX14,DamaschkeM10,DamaschkeM10b,FalahatgarJOPS16,RonT14}.
+The most efficient algorithm to date is that of Falahatgar et al. \cite{FalahatgarJOPS16}.
+They presented a randomized algorithm that asks $2\log\log d+O((1/\epsilon^2)\log(1/\delta))$ {\it expected number of queries} and, with probability at least $1-\delta$, returns an estimation of $d$ within a multiplicative factor of $1 \pm \epsilon$.
+They also established a lower bound of $(1-\delta)\log\log d$.
+We show that, with certain modifications to their algorithm, one can get the same result with $(1-\delta)\log\log d+O((1/\epsilon^2)\log(1/\delta))$ expected number of queries.
+We further establish a lower bound of $(1-\delta)\log \log d+(1/\epsilon)\log(1/\delta)$ for the number of queries.
+This indicates that our algorithm is optimal for constant $\epsilon$.

 While improvements in constant factors in group testing algorithms may seem minor at first glance, they are, in fact, of paramount importance in this field.
 This is because, in many applications, queries are incredibly costly and time-consuming.